 My research interests (Publications) have focused so far on Islamic Religious Thought and History between 600 and 1500 CE: Qurʾan and the history of its interpretation, the radicalization of Jihad ideology in the period of the Crusades and its subsequent impact on mainstream Sunni thought and the course of Middle Eastern history, early Arabic/Islamic historical writing, Jesus and Mary in the Qurʾan and Islamic literature, and Jerusalem and its Fadaʾil (Merits) literature.
 I am also interested in the question of how Muslims addressed and wrestled with the challenges of the ideas of the Enlightenment and Modernity.
 My objective from examining this wide array of topics is to determine the level of originality on the part of Muslim scholars in shaping the Islamic tradition, and how this led to the formation of trends and beliefs that reflect, in the first place, the intellectual, social, political and religious environments of these scholars and movements, and, subsequently, their particular understanding of Islamic history and tradition and the way they have to be conceptualized and transmitted.
 I also co-edit the book-series The Muslim World in the Age of the Crusades (published by Brill).

 My research has benefitted over the years from major awards.
 I am a recepient of fellowships from the National Endowment for the Humanities (2007-2008), The Institut d'Études Avancées de Nantes--France (2012-2013), and the Alexander von Humboldt Foundation--Germany (2013-2014).
-I also received awards and grants from the American Philosphical Society, the Mellon Foundation, the Kahn Institute at Smith College, the Sams Fund at Smith College, the Beinecke Rare Book and Manuscript Library, the American University of Beirut, Yale University, Middlebury College, and Smith College.
+I also received awards and grants from the American Philosphical Society, the Mellon Foundation, the Kahn Institute at Smith College, the Sams Fund at Smith College, the Beinecke Rare Book and Manuscript Library at Yale University, the American University of Beirut, Yale University, Middlebury College, and Smith College.

 CURRENT RESEARCH PROJECTS: